Acer sinopurpurascens W.C. Cheng

 Conservation status Least concern (LC)

 Details of the species’ introduction appear obscure.
-Harris (2000) states a date of 1980 (via material sent from China to his own collection at Mallet Court (Bean 1976)), while Edwards & Marshall (2019) list it as 1964, a date consistent with the acquisition of a male tree at Arboretum Trompenburg, The Netherlands, obtained from Dr Illa Martin from Germany as part of a dispersal of stock following the death of her husband.
+Harris (2000) states a date of 1980 (via material sent from China to his own collection at Mallet Court (Clarke 1988), while Edwards & Marshall (2019) list it as 1964, a date consistent with the acquisition of a male tree at Arboretum Trompenburg, The Netherlands, obtained from Dr Illa Martin from Germany as part of a dispersal of stock following the death of her husband.
 Its ultimate origin is however unknown (van Hoey Smith 2001).
-When observed by JMG in 2005 it was c.10 m tall (25 cm dbh) with two more or less equal main stems from a fork at 3.5 m.
+When John Grimshaw observed it in 2005 during research for New Trees it was c.
+10 m tall and 25 cm dbh with two more or less equal main stems from a fork at 3.5 m (Grimshaw & Bayton 2009).
 The branches are spreading and slightly pendulous, bearing the dark green, three-pointed leaves as a light canopy.
-Plants propagated from this specimen have been distributed by Plantentuin Esveld, but overall this is a good example of a case where a concerted conservation attempt is needed to propagate a rare and recalcitrant species.
+Plants propagated from this specimen (presumably by grafting) have been distributed by Plantentuin Esveld, but overall this is a good example of a case where a concerted conservation attempt is needed to propagate a rare and recalcitrant species to increase its genetic diversity in cultivation.

-The tallest example in the UK is a male specimen at the Sir Harold Hillier Gardens, Hampshire, measured at 11.7 m in 2021 (The Tree Register 2025).
-A smaller, male specimen growing at Batsford Arboretum, Gloucestershire, was measured at 8 m tall in 2014 (The Tree Register 2025).
-A female tree at the Valley Gardens, Windsor, mentioned and illustrated by van Gelderen & van Gelderen (1999), was measured at 5.5 m tall in 2021 (The Tree Register 2025).
+The tallest Acer sinopurpurascens in the UK is a tree at the Sir Harold Hillier Gardens, Hampshire, measured at 11.7 m in 2021 (The Tree Register 2025).
+Noted as male by Grimshaw & Bayton (2009), the tree produces fruits, as illustrated by a specimen collected by Jan De Langhe in 2024 (below).
+A smaller male growing at Batsford Arboretum, Gloucestershire, was measured at 8 m tall in 2014 (The Tree Register 2025), while a female tree in the Valley Gardens, Windsor, mentioned and illustrated by van Gelderen & van Gelderen (1999), was measured at 5.5 m tall in 2021 (The Tree Register 2025).
 The northernmost specimen recorded on The Tree Register (2025) is at Blagdon Hall, Northumberland, measured at 5 m tall in 2013.
 In Poland, a female tree derived from Shanghai Botanic Garden seed has been hardy since 1981 at Rogów and has reached over 7 m – but again, being a solitary specimen, it does not set viable seed (Tumilowicz 2002).
 The species appears to be unknown in North American collections, but its hardiness should be useful there.